digiogithub/jj_test/README.md

-This is a test repo for jj
+This is a sample test repo for jj editing the first line This is other line